pkatole24/ipl-dashboard-comparative/README.md

 The worm chart is also model-free.
 It shows cumulative runs gained or lost versus the league phase rate.

+The shot and control views are descriptive and model-free.
+Control %, shot-type rates, boundary %, dot %, and line-length matchup rates are calculated directly from the prepared current-season ball-by-ball data.

 ## Data Files

 The app reads dashboard-ready CSVs from: